An Adaptively Inexact Method for Bilevel Learning Using Primal-Dual Style Differentiation

 \subsection{Piggyback Algorithm}

 To compute the hypergradient $\nabla \mathcal{L}(K)$, two variations of the piggyback algorithm were introduced in \cite{AntoninChambolle2021}.
 By looking at \eqref{hypergrad_piggy}, computing the hypergradient involves solving two saddle-point problems: \eqref{saddle} and \eqref{saddle_adjoint}, respectively.
-A well-suited algorithm to solve each of these problems is the Primal-Dual hybrid gradient (PDHG) \cite[Algorithm 3]{chambolle2011first}.
+A well-suited algorithm to solve each of these problems is the Primal-Dual hybrid gradient (PDHG\footnote{\rv{The authors in \cite{PDHG_category} referred to this algorithm as the modified primal-dual hybrid gradient (PDHGM).}}) \cite[Algorithm 3]{chambolle2011first}.
 Since the adjoint problem \eqref{saddle_adjoint} depends on the solution of \eqref{saddle}, two different approaches can be taken.
 One strategy is to solve \eqref{saddle} and \eqref{saddle_adjoint} alternatively, where each iterations includes a step of PDHG applied to \eqref{saddle}, followed by plugging the result in \eqref{saddle_adjoint} and performing one step of inexact PDHG applied to the adjoint problem, as detailed in \cite{rasch2020inexact}.
-It was shown in \cite[Theorem 2.2]{Bogensperger2022} that under Assumptions \ref{ass_pigy_1} and \ref{ass_pigy_2}, and with a suitable choice of parameters for PDHG, this alternative piggyback algorithm converges linearly to $(\hat{x}(K), \hat{y}(K), \hat{X}(K), \hat{Y}(K))$, and thus to the hypergradient $\nabla \mathcal{L}(K)$.

 Alternatively, PDHG can be used to solve the saddle-point problem \eqref{saddle} first.
 Since the exact solution $(\hat{x}(K), \hat{y}(K))$ of \eqref{saddle} is not attainable in finite time, an approximate saddle-point $(\tilde{x}(K), \tilde{y}(K))$ is computed instead.
 With this approximation, we can then solve the saddle-point problem below: corresponding to the adjoint variables, given an inexact saddle-point of \eqref{saddle}, using PDHG to find the saddle-point $(\bar{X}(K), \bar{Y}(K))$ of \eqref{saddle_adjoint_Inexact}.
 Finally, the approximate hypergradient can be calculated as